 Relationships are everywhere and I have a great interest in, and experience in, working with individuals and couples with relationship issues.

-Have you ever thought what your relationship is like with yourself?
+Firstly, have you ever considered what your relationship is like with yourself?
 Do you even have one?
-Does the very thought of it have you running for the hills?
-Well one of my core beliefs is that we are all 'ok' and not one of us is perfect.
+Does this very thought have you running for the hills?
+Well one of my core beliefs is that we are all 'ok' and not any one of us is 'perfect poppins'.

-If you do not have a relationship with yourself how can you have a relationship with another?
+So your first question; if you do not have a warm, kind and loving relationship with yourself then how can you have a warm, kind and loving relationship with another?

 Which moves me on to relationships with others....do you find them easy or hard?
-Can you talk and communicate freely or do you freeze?
+Can you talk and communicate freely or do you freeze or flee?

 Maybe you are stuck in cycles and do not know why.
 What is important is that you can learn to have a healthy relationship with yourself....and with others...if you are open to learning and change.